Genvarelli/Cloud-Based-Threat-Detection-Home-Lab/04-docs/b.project-summary.md

 ## Project Summary

-### Purpose
-This project is about setting up a cloud-based Security Operations Centre (SOC) using Microsoft Azure and Microsoft Sentinel.
-The goal is to gain hands-on experience with cloud security, threat detection, and incident response.
-A Virtual Machine (VM) is used as a honeypot to simulate attacks and send logs to Microsoft Sentinel for analysis.

 ### Project Overview
 This project helps solve the problem of gaining practical cloud security experience.
 It’s designed for anyone starting in cybersecurity, offering a simple way to set up a SOC and work with real-world data.
 By analysing logs from a honeypot in Microsoft Sentinel, I got the chance to practice detecting threats and responding to security incidents.